 National Cemeteries in North Carolina

-The Department of Veterans Affairs' (VA) National Cemetery Administration maintains 155 national cemeteries in 42 states and Puerto Rico as well as 34 soldier's lots and monument sites.
+The Department of Veterans Affairs' (VA) National Cemetery Administration maintains 156 national cemeteries in 42 states and Puerto Rico as well as 35 soldiers' lots and monument sites.
 Please note that there is not a VA national cemetery in every state.
-You may also want to check the listing of state and tribal veterans cemeteries.
+You may also want to check the listing of VA grant-funded cemeteries in North Carolina.

 Cemetery Information